+How to Choose The Right Career is today’s topic.
 Finding your career path is one of the hardest parts of life.
 Some people grow up knowing exactly what they want to do, and others go by a method of trial and error.

 It can be challenging to find an industry or role that aligns with your values and skillset.
 Once you find a career, you need to make an action plan to determine how you will achieve your goals.
 You might need to go to university, get work experience or find an apprenticeship.